Backflow enforcement and delinquent fees will resume beginning Aug. 1.

 |All test reports for existing and replacement backflow devices must be submitted through BSI Online.
 All backflow testers must register on BSI Online in order to submit reports.
 A fee of $12.95 is charged for each report submitted.
 This does not apply to new installations.|

 In order to become an approved backflow prevention assembly tester within the City, you must provide to BSI Online proof of commission licensing, and proof that your testing equipment is able to maintain a calibration of plus or minus 0.2 psid accuracy.

-- Backflow Prevention Assembly Tester (BPAT) license and gauge calibration certification must be submitted and maintained before any backflow test reports will be entered into system.
-Information can be submitted via mail, fax or email.
+- Backflow Prevention Assembly Tester (BPAT) license and gauge calibration certification must be submitted and maintained before any backflow test reports will be entered into the system.
+Information can be submitted via mail, fax, or email.

 - Annual Testing is required for High Hazard devices.
 Devices typically used for non-residential purposes, such as hospitals, restaurants, industries, etc. in which there is a high risk of contamination from backflow into the water system.
 Residential pools with auto-fill are also required to have a high hazard device and have it tested annually.

 - 7 Year Testing is required for Low Hazard devices.
 Devices typically used for residential purposes, such as irrigation systems.
 The risk for contamination is much lower than those considered High Hazard; therefore testing is required once every 7 years.

 Failure to complete the required testing – If the property owner and/or person in control of the backflow device fails to have the device tested within the allotted time frame, the City will have the device tested and a testing fee of $75 plus the actual cost of each test will be applied to the owner’s water bill.